 GeneCards Summary for PDXP Gene

-PDXP (Pyridoxal (Pyridoxine, Vitamin B6) Phosphatase) is a Protein Coding gene.
-Diseases associated with PDXP include laurence-moon syndrome.
-Among its related pathways are Cytoskeletal Signaling and Metabolism.
-GO annotations related to this gene include phosphoprotein phosphatase activity and phosphoserine phosphatase activity.
+PDXP (Pyridoxal Phosphatase) is a Protein Coding gene.
+Diseases associated with PDXP include Dysbaric Osteonecrosis and Epilepsy, Familial Temporal Lobe, 6.
+Among its related pathways are Vitamin B6 metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include magnesium ion binding and phosphoprotein phosphatase activity.
 An important paralog of this gene is PGP.

-Protein serine phosphatase that dephosphorylates Ser-3 in cofilin and probably also dephosphorylates phospho-serine residues in DSTN.
+Protein serine phosphatase that dephosphorylates 'Ser-3' in cofilin and probably also dephosphorylates phospho-serine residues in DSTN.
 Regulates cofilin-dependent actin cytoskeleton reorganization.
 Required for normal progress through mitosis and normal cytokinesis.
 Does not dephosphorylate phospho-threonines in LIMK1.
-Does not dephosphorylate peptides containing phospho-tyrosine.
-Pyridoxal phosphate phosphatase.
-Has some activity towards pyridoxal 5-phosphate (PLP), pyridoxine 5-phosphate (PMP) and pyridoxine 5-phosphate (PNP), with a highest activity with PLP followed by PNP.
+Does not dephosphorylate peptides containing phospho-tyrosine (PubMed:15580268).
+Pyridoxal phosphate (PLP) phosphatase, which also catalyzes the dephosphorylation of pyridoxine 5'-phosphate (PNP) and pyridoxamine 5'-phosphate (PMP), with order of substrate preference PLP > PNP > PMP (PubMed:14522954).